magic/css/README.md

   in which case the selector gets prepended to it's parent.

 #### 0.5.0
-* FIX: css gets returned in almost the same order it got passed in. turns out that javascript objects do not make this as easy as hoped.
+FIX: css gets returned in almost the same order it got passed in. turns out that javascript objects do not make this as easy as hoped.

 #### 0.6.0
-* use esmodules
+use esmodules

 #### 0.7.0
-* update @magic/types to not break if es modules get passed into the styles
+update @magic/types to not break if es modules get passed into the styles

 #### 0.7.1
 * update @magic/deep to use ecmascript module version
 * update postcss, autoprefixer

 #### 0.7.2
-* update dependencies
+update dependencies

 #### 0.7.3
-* update dependencies
+update dependencies

 #### 0.7.4
-* add @magic/log to dependencies
+add @magic/log to dependencies

 #### 0.7.5
-* update autoprefixer
+update autoprefixer

 #### 0.7.6
-* update postcss
+update postcss

 #### 0.7.7
-* update postcss
+update postcss

 #### 0.7.8
-* update @magic/deep
+update @magic/deep

+#### 0.7.9
+require node >= 13.5.0

-#### 0.7.9 - unreleased
+#### 0.7.10 - unreleased
 ...